Suryakiran-R/Suryakiran-R/README.md

 # Hello, World! 👋

-I'm Suryakiran, a tech enthusiast passionate about Data Science and Machine Learning.
-I enjoy tackling algorithmic challenges using C++ and leveraging Python for development projects.
+I'm Suryakiran, a tech enthusiast passionate about Web Development, Data Science and Machine Learning.
+I enjoy tackling algorithmic challenges using C++ and leveraging Python and Javascript for my developer journey.

 ## About Me